AMSAT: Satellite names

 Most amateur satellites do not receive their sequential OSCAR designation until after they are successfully in orbit, and then only at the request of the launching organization.
 Regardless, amateur satellites will have been named by the organization that constructed it, and that name is frequently prepended to its OSCAR designation, resulting a name such as CubeSat-OSCAR 57.
 In conversation, names are usually abbreviated as CO-57 or similar.

 A unique amateur satellite was SuitSat, an obsolete Russian space suit with a transmitter in it, which was launched in 2006 from the International Space Station.
-In a twist of fate, "Oscar" was the name given to an obsolete space suit by its young owner in the book Have Space Suit, Will Travel, by Robert A Heinlein.
+In a twist of fate, "Oscar" was the name given to an obsolete space suit by its young owner in the 1958 novel Have Space Suit, Will Travel, by Robert A Heinlein.
 This book was originally published a year after the launch of the first artificial satellite, Sputnik 1.

 Satellites previously launched by AMSAT

 The names of the satellites below are sorted in chronological order by launch date, ascending.
 The status column denotes the current operational status of the satellite.